 Chris joined Watsi on April 23rd, 2015.
-Five years ago, Chris became the 1150th member to automatically support a new Watsi patient every month.
-Since then, 4,564 more people have become monthly donors!
-Chris' most recent donation traveled 8,500 miles to support Oun, a 75-year-old retired farmer and grandmother from Cambodia, to fund cataract surgery in her eye so that she can be more independent.
+Eight years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chris' most recent donation traveled 8,800 miles to support Oun, a 75-year-old retired farmer and grandmother from Cambodia, to fund cataract surgery in her eye so that she can be more independent.